Philadelphia, Dutch Country Roads & Lehigh Valley22 stops

 3245 Route 309, Orefield, PA 18069

 After your breakfast at Glasbern Inn, which includes eggs from down the road at The Nesting House, drive along to The Crooked Row Farm Market (8).
-This large farm stand offers a wide selection of food from makers in the Lehigh Valley, including Kreeky Tree cheese, Klein Farms cheese, Lehigh Valley Kombucha (try the bright pink beet lemonade flavor), Pure Wild Tea, Haven Farmstead cheese, and locally fermented sauerkraut and kvass.
+This large farm stand offers a wide selection of food from makers in the Lehigh Valley, including Kreeky Tree cheese, Klein Farms cheese, High point Kombucha (try the bright pink beet lemonade flavor), Pure Wild Tea, Valley Milkhouse cheese, and locally fermented sauerkraut and kvass.
 If you enjoyed the eggs at breakfast, be sure to buy a few dozen here to take home, as owner Liz Wagner's chickens lay those sunny orange yolked eggs.

 21 North 7th Street Artswalk, Allentown, PA 18101